-SHM capability and its coverage on structures, and mapping to failure modes are to be documented and submitted to ABS, including recommended actions (i.e., operational corrective action, inspection, and/or maintenance task initiation, etc.) based on the SHM

-- For historical data-driven models, the model's capabilities, description on the approaches employed, model development, deployment, and sustainment process are to be documented and verified and validated, including - Model development process, assumptions, and limitations - The model evaluation metrics, acceptance criteria, and testing procedure - The documented prediction capability upon deployment - Continuous improvement and sustainment plan for prediction capability - Where a combination of physics-based and data-driven models are employed, the SHM function is to meet the requirements of both. - v) The SHM function's capability and the health assessment results are to be demonstrated to the satisfaction of the ABS Surveyor. - vi) When employing approach of SHM Tier 3, the calibration approach utilizing data from structural sensors is to be reviewed by ABS. - vii) When employing approaches of SHM Tier 4, the risk framework, approach, and risk assessment are to be reviewed by ABS.
+- iv) The capability of the analytics employed are to be verified for the SHM function: - a) SHM capability and its coverage on structures, and mapping to failure modes are to be documented and submitted to ABS, including recommended actions (i.e., operational corrective action, inspection, and/or maintenance task initiation, etc.) based on the SHM assessment and prediction. - b) The analysis and model employed are to be verified: - For physics-based models, the description of the model's capabilities and the applicable scope are to be reviewed by ABS. - For historical data-driven models, the model's capabilities, description on the approaches employed, model development, deployment, and sustainment process are to be documented and verified and validated, including - Model development process, assumptions, and limitations - The model evaluation metrics, acceptance criteria, and testing procedure - The documented prediction capability upon deployment - Continuous improvement and sustainment plan for prediction capability - Where a combination of physics-based and data-driven models are employed, the SHM function is to meet the requirements of both. - v) The SHM function's capability and the health assessment results are to be demonstrated to the satisfaction of the ABS Surveyor. - vi) When employing approach of SHM Tier 3, the calibration approach utilizing data from structural sensors is to be reviewed by ABS. - vii) When employing approaches of SHM Tier 4, the risk framework, approach, and risk assessment are to be reviewed by ABS.

-7 System Assessment
+7 System Assessment (1 June 2022)

 - i) The SF system hardware and software are to meet the applicable system requirements defined in Section 6. - ii) In lieu of i), the hardware and software may be accompanied by a Product Design Assessment (PDA) issued by ABS.
-The PDA is subject to review by ABS for potential gaps between the provided capabilities in the PDA and the applicable technical requirements of Section 6. - iii) The hardware and software are to be surveyed by ABS during installation and commissioning to the satisfaction of the attending Surveyor following Section 8.
+The PDA is subject to review by ABS for potential gaps between the provided capabilities in the PDA and the applicable technical requirements of Section 6. - iii) The hardware and software are to be verified during installation and commissioning to the satisfaction of the attending Surveyor following Section 8.

-8 Service Assessment
+8 Service Assessment (1 June 2022)

-- i) The service providers have established procedures, adequate capacity, and qualified and competent staff to provide the services with compliance to recognized QC/QA standards as defined in Section 7. - ii) In lieu of i), the service providers are to be SP approved by ABS at the "Approved" stage.
-The approved scope is to be adequate for the corresponding SHM function. - iii) The services are to be audited by ABS at the facility and during deployment per the requirements in Section 7 to the satisfaction of the attending Surveyor.
+- i) The service suppliers have established procedures, adequate capacity, and qualified and competent staff to provide the services with compliance to recognized QC/QA standards as defined in Section 7. - ii) In lieu of i), the service suppliers are to be SS recognized by ABS at the "Recognition" stage.
+The recognized scope is to be adequate for the corresponding SHM function. - iii) The services are to be audited by ABS at the facility and during deployment per the requirements in Section 7 to the satisfaction of the attending Surveyor.

-9 Alternative Approach to Credit Survey Requirements
+9 Alternative Approach to Credit Survey Requirements (1 June 2022)

-With SHM functions onboard an ABS Classed vessel and engagement of approved SP for SHM, ABS hull survey can be more informed and targeted with proper survey preparation and review of the structural health reports, in advance of the onboard survey.
+With SHM functions onboard an ABS Classed vessel and engagement of recognized SS for SHM, ABS hull survey can be more informed and targeted with proper survey preparation and review of the structural health reports, in advance of the onboard survey.
 The health reports are to be made available as part of survey preparation requirements.

-Alternative survey requirements are based on implementation of SHM functions, continuous/periodical structural health assessment, and can be considered by ABS on a case by case basis.
+Alternative survey requirements are based on implementation of SHM functions, continuous/periodical structural health assessment, and may be considered by ABS on a case by case basis.
 The management of findings associated with structural health condition and anomalies as supported by the SHM functions, may be accomplished via the use of appropriate condition management tools such as ABS Nautical Systems Hull Manager and Hull Manager 3D.

-Periodical structural health assessment and reporting are to be conducted by an approved SP for SHM functions.
+Periodical structural health assessment and reporting are to be conducted by a recognized SS for SHM functions.